Winter Cycling Guide: What to Wear & Essential Layering Tips

 The third and final layer is your windproof and waterproof layer.
 This is what's going to keep you warm and dry when the weather takes a turn for the worse.
 A good cycling jacket and winter thermal tights will do the trick, but make sure they're breathable so you don't end up sweating inside them.

-Layer System Upper Body Example
+Upper Body Layer System Example

 Altura-Merino-Wool-Base-Layer